tangyuan1808/Ruby-Safari/class.md

       * `Exivar` is used for built in classes
       * `Freeze` prevents objects from being modified
     * Note: built-in classes, eg: `Class`, `Float` are not really Ruby objects.
 They don't have instance variables.
 Instead they have a fixed structure.
 * To find out which method implementation is called for any object, you go "out and up".
-That is, you find the objects "klass", and then follow the "super" china up until you find a matching method.
+That is, you find the objects "klass", and then follow the "super" chain up until you find a matching method.
 * If I have the following class definition
     ```ruby
     class Vehicle